 The EIFL Public Library Innovation Programme (EIFL-PLIP) addresses this situation by supporting and training public libraries to expand access to information and address community needs by introducing new kinds of services that use digital technology.
 EIFL-PLIP also advocates for equipping public libraries with computers and internet connections for use in community development services.

 The Initiative for Young African Library Innovators (IYALI) aims to accelerate the introduction of new technology-based services, and to increase advocacy for digital resources in public libraries.
 IYALI works by inspiring and building capacity of young African public librarians to take forward these aims by providing an international learning, knowledge-sharing and networking experience.

-By connecting young African public library innovators with their peers outside of Africa, especially from other developing and transition countries, EIFL creates an opportunity for the librarians to expand their professional horizons, introduces them to new ideas and helps them see their own work and achievements in a new and different light.
+By connecting young African public library innovators with their peers outside of Africa, EIFL creates an opportunity for the librarians to expand their professional horizons, introduces them to new ideas and helps them see their own work and achievements in a new and different light.

 - Identifying young public librarians with experience of implementing technology-based services and community outreach programmes to meet people’s information needs, and a vision for development of their public libraries.

 - Organizing interactive and hands-on learning experiences of public library service innovations in developing and transition economy countries.

 - Awarding scholarships to IYALI participants, on a competitive basis, to attend the AfLIA conferences and to share learnings from the IYALI programme with the broader library community in Africa.